nhs000/vim-macos-ime/README.md

 # vim-osx-auto-ime
-Switch input source automatically in vim for osx, modified from [vim-osx-ime](https://github.com/hongqn/vim-osx-ime), but use [issw](https://github.com/vovkasm/input-source-switcher) to switch ime.
+Switch input source automatically in vim for macos, modified from [vim-osx-ime](https://github.com/hongqn/vim-osx-ime), but use [issw](https://github.com/vovkasm/input-source-switcher) to switch ime.

 ## Features
 * When vim switches to insert mode: